adonese/adonese.github.io/_posts/2020-01-20-on-being-too-technical.md

 Years later and I still enjoy my naivety of being "just a programmer".

+_Hover over the image to read the caption-- not sure how that works on mobile though!_

 ![You get to meet extremely nice people and be friends](/assets/1.webp "You get to meet extremely nice people and be friends")
 ![You get to meet extremely nice people and be friends](/assets/2.webp "You get to meet extremely nice people and be friends")
 ![Very late dinners?](/assets/3.webp "Very late dinners!
 Yeah, sign me in!")